malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 ### 1. Installing and loading the DESeq2 package

-First you need to load the package DESeq2, which is the **MAIN** package that will be used in this tutorial. if you have never used DESeq2, you will have to install and load it beforehand.
+First you need to load the package DESeq2, which is the **MAIN** package that will be used in this tutorial. if you have never used DESeq2, you will have to install it beforehand.
-The commands for installation and loading you can find here:
+The commands for installation you can find here:

 https://bioconductor.org/packages/release/bioc/html/DESeq2.html

-By the way this is how you can install any package if you have R version >=3.6
+By the way this is how you can install not only DESeq2, but any package if you have R version >=3.6.
+Logically, you will have to replace DESeq2 with the name of the package you want to install.

 Alternatively you can install DESEq2 by typing: